DesignLedDublin/dailyplate/README.md

     - [Article 2](https://www.javascripttutorial.net/web-apis/javascript-sessionstorage/)
     - [Article 3](https://blog.logrocket.com/localstorage-javascript-complete-guide/)
   * I decided to using the localStorage method and used these articles to help me implement this.

+### Making the page pause after the button to next page was clicked
+  * The correct answer was being registered and chosen but the score was not incrementing over each page.
+  * I put [this question](https://stackoverflow.com/questions/77941188/variable-is-not-incrementing-with-the-function-i-have-written) on Stackoverflow and the answers made me realise that I needed to find a way to carry the data in the finalScore variable across the pages.

 ### Background image not showing on deployed site
   * Whilst the background showed correctly on my VS Code Live Server preview pages, it wasn't showing on any pages when I deployed my site.
 I found [this article](https://stackoverflow.com/questions/76105938/css-background-image-not-showing-up-in-my-deployed-site#:~:text=Try%20to%20change%20your%20background,then%20to%20your%20desired%20image.) which suggested I replace "/assets" with ".." in the CSS so that the image could be found.
 This worked perfectly.